 C-reactive protein (CRP), which is made by the liver, is one of the most sensitive markers of inflammation.
-A high-sensitivity C-reactive protein (hs-CRP) test is more sensitive than a standard CRP test and can detect slight increases of CRP levels.
+A high-sensitivity C-reactive protein (hs-CRP) test is more sensitive than a standard CRP test and can detect slight increases in CRP levels.

 Cholesterol build-up is associated with low-grade inflammation which can be detected with this test.
-This test helps determine your risk of cardiovascular disease or coronary artery disease, as well as the risk of a second heart attack.
+This CRP test helps determine your risk of cardiovascular disease or coronary artery disease, as well as the risk of a second heart attack.
 Those with a high level of hs-CRP who have had a heart attack are more likely to have another event than those with a normal level.

 Risk factors for heart disease can include:

-- High blood pressure
+High blood pressure

-- High cholesterol levels
+High cholesterol levels

-- Family history of heart disease
+Family history of heart disease

-- Lifestyle factors such as diet, physical activity levels, alcohol consumption and smoking
+Lifestyle factors such as diet, physical activity levels, alcohol consumption and smoking

 CRP levels may be elevated for many reasons.
 These can include infection, recent surgery, or an inflammatory condition.
-Strenuous exercise, certain medication such as statins, NSAIDs, and hormone replacement therapy can impact your CRP levels.
-This test is not suitable if you have a condition associated with chronic inflammation or elevated CRP levels such as rheumatoid arthritis or inflammatory bowel disease.
+Strenuous exercise, certain medications such as statins, NSAIDs, and hormone replacement therapy can impact your CRP levels.
+This CRP test is not suitable if you have a condition associated with chronic inflammation or elevated CRP levels such as rheumatoid arthritis or inflammatory bowel disease.

-The CDC and the American Heart Association (AHA) recommend for elevated results, that the test is repeated after a two week period.
+The CDC and the American Heart Association (AHA) recommend for elevated results, that the test is repeated after a two-week period.

 You should take the test if: